 One of the primary advantages of EBITDA is it facilitates comparison between two companies belonging to the same industry but with comparatively higher or lower market capitalisation.

 For instance, let’s assume there are two hypothetical companies from the consumer durables industry – Company G and Company I. Company G’s revenue for the fiscal year 2019 – 20 is Rs.6 lakh.
-Company I’s revenue for that period is Rs.60 lakh.
+The company I’s revenue for that period is Rs.60 lakh.
 EBITDA of Company G and Company I are Rs.4 lakh and Rs.25 lakh.

 EBITA is an ineffective measure for companies that rely on substantial amounts of debt.
 As mentioned previously, it excludes the likes of interest expense.
 Therefore, EBITDA margin cannot be a reliable metric for assessing the financial health of such companies.